0atman/noboilerplate/scripts/38-autism.md

 The question of what causes autism is uninteresting to me, you can't see my biology, dna or chromosomes, what you can see is my behaviour and my presentation.

-We don't know the cause of autism, but the way I think about my condition is that it is caused by detail-oriented thinking.
+We don't know the biological cause of autism, but the way I think about my condition is that it is caused by detail-oriented thinking.
 I've heard this sometimes called bottom-up thinking.

 It's defined in contrast to thinking in abstractions, sometimes called top-down thinking, where high-level concepts are worked out first, details second.

-For me, detail-oriented thinking is a proxy for the unknown, or missing root cause.
+For me, detail-oriented thinking is a proxy for the as-yet unknown, currently missing root cause.

 ---